Masmiseim36/nxpSDK/boards/evkmimxrt1060/aws_examples/ota_demo_enet/readme.txt

     In the same way update the private key array.

+3. In case your board connects to the Internet using WiFi, it is necessary to configure also WiFi parameters in "aws_clientcredential.h", namely "clientcredentialWIFI_SSID" and "clientcredentialWIFI_PASSWORD".
+    Otherwise connect board's RJ45 to a network with Internet access.
+    Either way the example expects IP configuration to be assigned by DHCP server.

-3. Open example's project and build it.
+4. Open example's project and build it.
     Known issue: MDK linker issues warning about unused boot_hdr sections.
 This does not affect the functionality of the example.

-4. Connect a USB cable between the PC host and the OpenSDA USB port on the target board.
+5. Connect a USB cable between the PC host and the OpenSDA USB port on the target board.

-5. Open a serial terminal on PC for OpenSDA serial device with these settings:
+6. Open a serial terminal on PC for OpenSDA serial device with these settings:
     - 115200 baud rate
     - 8 data bits
     - No parity
     - One stop bit
     - No flow control

-6. Connect the board's RJ45 to network with Internet access (IP address to the board is assigned by the DHCP server).
-Make sure the connection on port 8883 is not blocked.

 7. Download the program to the target board.